simonemberton/Introduction_to_Creative_Coding/Week_12/README.md

 Visual studio code provides a local server as part of its code environment.
 You will first need to install this in Visual studio code.
-Click on the blocks icon in the left hand nav.
+Click on the blocks (extensions) icon in the left hand nav.
 Search for 'live' and install the 'Live Server'.

 <p align="center">